nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 ### Plant beds

 We've added two, large plant beds to the front of the yard.
 Both are filled with drought and deer-resistant plants, most kinds you would find in the desert.
-We just finished xeriscaping the entire yard.
-Here's the post to check out the full process.

 ## Backyard